strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 - a remote Strapi instance and another remote Strapi instance.

 :::tip
 Data transfers are authorized by Transfer tokens, which are generated in the Admin panel.
-From the Admin panel you can manage role-based permissions to tokens including view, create, read, regenerate and delete.
+From the Admin panel you can manage role-based permissions to tokens including `view`, `create`, `read`, `regenerate` and `delete`.
 See the [User Guide](user-docs/latest/settings/managing-global-settings.md#managing-transfer-tokens) for details on how to create and manage Transfer tokens.
 :::

 ### Generate a transfer token